Dasuki Linked To Luxury Real Estate In US Bought With Allegedly Stolen Billions Of Naira

 PPLAAT said it shared insights from the materials and its findings with The Washington Post in the US and Premium Times in Nigeria which also published stories about the alleged graft.

-Some of the documents that investigators found indicated that the office of NSA had sometime in 2014 made a single transfer of $12 million to Mr and Mrs Oshidin’s account for “provision of counter-radicalisation campaign.”
+Some of the documents that investigators found indicated that the office of NSA had sometime in 2014 made a single transfer of $12 million to Mr and Mrs Oshidin’s account for the “provision of counter-radicalisation campaign.”

 The Economic and Financial Crimes Commission (EFCC), had indicted the couple on 25 counts of money laundering.
 Mimie Oshodin.
 While Mimie Oshodin was arrested for the materials, Mr Robert was nowhere to be found.
-Mimie, who pleaded not guilty of the charges, was granted bail in the sum of N250 million.
+Mimie, who pleaded not guilty to the charges, was granted bail in the sum of N250 million.

 The trials had since stalled.